kouts/vue3-ts-vite-starter-template/README.md

 **Features**

 - TypeScript
-- Jest for unit testing
+- Vitest for unit testing
 - Pinia for state management
 - Vue Router 4 for client-side routing
 - Bootstrap 5.2 for layout and styling